zhengzhster/zhengzhster.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+School of Data Science, University of Virginia, Charlottesville, VA 22904; zz7r(at)virginia.edu; Tel: (434) 982-2600

 I am a Research Scientist in [Phil Bourne’s lab](https://datascience.virginia.edu/people/phil-bourne) at the University of Virginia School of Data Science.